Handbook home

 Students who complete this subject will be able to:

-- Identify coastal and fluvial landforms and the processes that drive their evolution and present-day morphology
+- identify coastal landforms and the processes that drive their evolution and present-day morphology

-- Recognise the importance of using geomorphic principles to ensure effective management of coasts and rivers
+- recognise the importance of using geomorphic principles to ensure effective management of the coast

 Generic skills